 We also perform simulation studies to verify the asymptotically distributions of $\wh T_{{\max}}$ and $\wh R_{{\min}}$ in Theorems \ref{th:maxtest} and \ref{th:mintest}.
-Figure \ref{fig:melambda}(a) and (b) show the QQ plot of the empirical distribution of ToMax and ToMin vs $\chi^2_{(1)}$ distribution under the corresponding null hypothesis for high-dimensional sparse linear regression models, see Experiment 1 in Section \ref{sec:reg}, which confirms the conclusion in Theorems \ref{th:maxtest} and \ref{th:mintest}.
+Figure \ref{fig:RegM}(a)\&(b) show the QQ plots of the empirical distribution of ToMax and ToMin vs the $\chi^2_{(1)}$ distribution under the corresponding null hypothesis for high-dimensional sparse linear regression models, see Experiment 1 in Section \ref{sec:reg}, which confirms the conclusion in Theorems \ref{th:maxtest} and \ref{th:mintest}.

-We formally present the validity of ToMax$(L)$ by the following theorem.
+We formally present the validity of ToMax$(L)$ through the following theorem.

 \begin{Theorem} Under Conditions (A1), (A2) and (A4), for testing procedure ToMax$(L)$, it asymptotically holds that $P(\mbox{reject }H_{0,G^{o}}|H_{0,G^{o}} \mbox{is true}) \leq \alpha.$ \end{Theorem}